Raunak-Chakraborty/Raunak-Chakraborty/README.md

 - 👋 Hi, I’m @Raunak-Chakraborty
-- 👀 I’m interested in Computational Thermo-Fluid Dynamics
+- 👀 I’m interested in Applications of Machine Learning and Computer Vision in Mechanical Engineering
-- 🌱 I’m currently learning C++, Python, openFOAM, cantera
+- 🌱 I mostly work in Python
-- 💞️ I’m looking to collaborate on openFOAM, cantera
+- 💞️ I’m looking to collaborate on the above topic
 - 📫 How to reach me raunakchakra@gmail.com

 <!---